Man-looking-horrified-at-laptop

 In this example, there’s so much going on in the background, it’s hard to read the copy.

-In this better example, the picture has enough clear space for the text.
+In this example, the picture has enough clear space for the text.
+But you need to make sure it still works when the text repositions for different screen sizes.

 Formatting failures

-One of the most common web design mistakes I see is in the formatting of the copy.
+Common mistakes happen in the formatting of the copy.

 7. The impenetrable wall of copy

 Too many websites are formatted like this: a heading followed by a wall of solid copy with no paragraphs or breaks.
-Being faced with this amount of unbroken copy on a screen is off-putting to your visitors.
+This might be acceptable in a book, but on a screen it can be really off-putting.

 Varying the format will break up the copy and add white space to improve readability.